How to get help

 What products do you have that will help me keep my dignity?

 This depends on what your concern is.
 There are a few things you can do.
 For women with light to moderate incontinence, you can try a panty-type product found here, full of lace and the look a woman would love.
-For a man, try the underwear with a functional fly.
-If you have light to moderate incontinence.
-If you have full (heavy or overnight) incontinence, try wearing a pull-up at first.
+For a man, try the underwear with a functional fly if you have light to moderate incontinence.
+If you have full (heavy or overnight) incontinence, try wearing a pull-up first.
 These are more like regular underwear and thus people tend to feel better about them.

 There are a lot of options for light to moderate incontinence.
 Heavy or overnight is tougher.
-If you have fuller incontinence, try using a pull up such as the Tranquility Premium Pull-Ons and lookup Kegel exercises on the internet or YouTube to get your incontinence level down, there are answers, and you should not feel bad for your condition.
+If you have fuller incontinence, try using a pull-up such as the Tranquility Premium Pull-Ons and look up Kegel exercises on the internet or YouTube to get your incontinence level down, there are answers, and you should not feel bad for your condition.
 Try talking with someone you love as well to feel better about using these products.
 Millions of people use them every day.
 You are not alone.